Improving students' trust and transparency in apartment hunting

 Solution

-An apartment display page with clearer content and transparency.
+An apartment display page with clearer content and transparency, improving user trust and reassurance in the housing search process.

 BACKGROUND